anchore/engine-operator/README.md

 eval $(crc oc-env)
-oc login -u kubeadmin -p <PASSWORD_FROM_STDOUT> https://api.crc.testing:6443 operator-sdk run bundle "$BUNDLE_IMG"
+oc login -u kubeadmin -p <PASSWORD_FROM_STDOUT> https://api.crc.testing:6443 operator-sdk run bundle "$BUNDLE_IMG" crc console
 ```

+### From the crc console, install an instance of anchore-engine using the operator

+* Login using `kubeadmin` and the password from `crc start` stdout
+* Navigate to Operators -> Install Operators -> Anchore Engine Operator
+* Deploy an instance of anchore-engine from the Anchore Engine Operator
+  * Under `Provided APIs` click the `Create Instance` button
+  * Add labels or update the name as needed
+  * If you want to customize the anchore-engine deployment, use a YAML spec and add custom values
+  * click the `Create` button
+* Ensure that anchore-engine deployed correctly by checking the status of all pods under the `Resources` tab

 ### Clean up OLM install